henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 # Concise SWID profiles and profile applications

 This section highlights three applications of Concise SWID profiles.
 Concise SWID profiles are very specialized subsets of SWID tag content, potentially including content that cannot normally be validated (if, for example, stored in an Any attribute or any-attr, respectively).
 A Concise SWID profile is basically stripped of everything that is not required by the application it is constructed for.
-Therefore, a Concice SWID profile does not compose a valid SWID tag, but it uses the same vocabulary in the CBOR data definition and can be translated into valid (Concise) SWID tags if the required information can be added.
+Therefore, a Concise SWID profile does not compose a valid SWID tag, but it uses the same vocabulary in the CBOR data definition and can be translated into valid (Concise) SWID tags if the required information can be added.

 In order to reduce size, some Concise SWID profiles use arrays instead of maps.
 Content is therefore not always identified via labels but also via sequence and type of array members.
 Every type of Concise SWID profile is associated with a unique profile-id (an Integer) to simplify parsing and validation.